Antibiotics are essential medicines to kill bacterial infections.

 - These antibiotics cause pores in the cell wall, which can lead to osmosis due to an excess influx of water.

-- With this water influx so the cell swells or loss of water, so the cell shrinks and thus cell is burst & damaged.
+- With this water influx so the cell swells or causes a loss of water, so the cell shrinks, and thus cell is burst & damaged.

 Attack on ribosomes & inhibit their growth and multiplication